JamesClarke7283/Litheora/docs/MOSCOW.md

-# MosCow Analysis for project
+# MoSCoW Analysis for project
 ## Must have
 - Easy creation of fast and lightweight websites
 - Web interface for admin